lukasz94w/my-expenses/README.md

-# my-expenses
+# my-finances

 This repository contains application code for managing daily expenses and control household budget.
 The program was written with the use of Java for devices equipped with the Android operating system.
 The operation of the application has been tested on phones with Android 9 and 10.
 The program allows, inter alia, to:
-- adding transactions (expenses or incomes assigned to appropriate categories, such as e.g. sports, health, hobbies),
+- adding transactions (expenses or incomes assigned to appropriate categories, such as e.g. sports, health, hobby),
 - editing or deleting existing operations,
 - filtering expenses according to the mentioned categories or, for example, sorting them by date,
 - searching for transactions by name,